-Now that you've decided how long your maternity leave will be it's time to share this news with your employer.
-It is best to deliver this exciting news in a written document addressed to your boss and any other pertinent people in your company, such as your HR manager.
+Now that you have a good idea about how long your maternity leave will be it's time to share this information with your employer.
+Deliver this exciting news in a written document addressed to your boss and any other pertinent people in your company, such as your HR manager.

-Here are some important items you could mention in your maternity leave letter.
-If you're unsure how to compose your letter use our sample down below.
+Here are some other important items you could include in your maternity leave letter.
+If you're unsure how to compose your letter use our sample below.

 Give Them the Date You'll Begin Your Leave

 - How many weeks you plan on taking